Cardinals sign veteran reliever VerHagen to 2-year contract - TSN.ca

 The Canadian Press

-ST. LOUIS (AP) — The St. Louis Cardinals signed right-hander Drew VerHagen to a two-year contract on Friday, one day after Major League Baseball and its players' union agreed on a collective bargaining agreement to end a lockout.
+ST. LOUIS (AP) — Right-hander Drew VerHagen and the St. Louis Cardinals agreed to a $5.5 million, two-year contract on Friday, one day after Major League Baseball and its players' union agreed on a collective bargaining agreement to end a lockout.

-The 31-year-old VerHagen, whose financial terms with St. Louis were not disclosed, spent the past two seasons with the Nippon Ham Fighters of the Japan Pacific League, going 13-14 with a 3.49 ERA in 39 games.
+The 31-year-old spent the past two seasons with the Nippon Ham Fighters of Japan's Pacific League, going 13-14 with a 3.49 ERA in 39 games.